 Damage can occur in many ways.
-It is more than just having two or more coins rubbing together or making contact with each other, which in itself is a no-no. While this type of damage results in scratches, nicks or gouges, other types of harm can come to your precious coins as well.
+It is more than just having two or more coins rubbing together or making contact with each other in your Coin Collecting, which in itself is a no-no. While this type of damage results in scratches, nicks or gouges, other types of harm can come to your precious coins as well.

 Coins can be placed singly in a variety of holders or as sets in an album.
-Let’s take a look at a few of the more popular methods of storing coins.
+Let’s take a look at a few of the more popular Coin Collecting methods of storing coins.

 You can purchase two-by-two’s and other supplies through CoinWeek sponsor Wizard Coin Supply.